 Look, mommas, our lack of BIG love towards ourselves not only keeps us from loving everyone else BIG, but it also sets a bad example for our children.
 It can also make them wonder, and I want you to read this slowly, it can make our husbands, our children, and our friends wonder, “What’s wrong with me that I love her so BIG and yet she doesn’t love herself?”

 Girls!
 We do not want that!
 If we can’t love ourselves yet, just because God loves us, let’s at least love ourselves because we want our family and friends to love themselves and be secure in our love for them.

 Did you read yesterday’s devotion?
 Lent Devotional for Women: Thursday After Ash Wednesday.

 Click here for all the Lent Devotional for Women posts.

 Remember our Devotions for Lent assignment today.
 When we feel tempted to start talking and thinking badly about ourselves, we will replace those words with The Word telling us who we really are and how our loving Father feels and thinks about us.
-Bible Quotes: How Does God Feel About Me?
+Make sure you go grab your free printable, Bible Quotes: How Does God Feel About Me?